 Amongst the couples that represented USA, England, Europe and Australasia were Riccardo Cocchi & Yulia Zagoruychenko, Stefano & Dasha Di Filippo, Arunas Bizokas & Katusha Demidova, Victor Fung & Anastasia Muravyeva, Troels Bager & Ina Jeliazkova.

 Congrats USA for winning!

 Pro and Amateur competitions

-The amateur ballroom and latin competitions are one of the most important events of the festival – they are the couples that are going to turn professional.
+The amateur ballroom and latin competitions are one of the most important events of the Blackpool Dance Festival.
+They are the couples that are going to turn professional.
 Their attitude on the dancefloor is so powerful and you can see through their dancing that they want to be the best of the best.

 This year Ferdinando Iannaccone & Yulia Musikhina won the latin category, closely followed by Klemen Prasnikar & Alexandra Averkieva.
 In ballroom, the stars of the night were Fedor Isaev & Anna Zudilina and Chong He & Jing Shan.

 In professional latin and ballroom, you can sense a different emotion from the couples.
 Whilst in amateur you see power and energy, in professional the couples focus more on their connection and the energy between them as man and woman.
 It is truly beautiful!

 The winners for ballroom were Arunas Bizokas & Katusha Demidova and second place was occupied by Victor Fung & Anastasia Muravyeva.
 For the latin category, Riccardo Cocchi & Yulia Zagoruychenko were unanimously considered number 1, followed by Stefano & Dasha Di Filippo.

 If you want to see the full results, click here.